-In determining reasonable cause, the PHA will consider all credible evidence, including but not limited to, any record of convictions, arrests, or evictions of household members related to the use of illegal drugs or the abuse of alcohol.
-A conviction will be given more weight than an arrest.
+In determining reasonable cause, the Housing Authority of Danville will consider all credible evidence, including but not limited to, any record of convictions, arrests, or evictions of household members related to the use of illegal drugs or the abuse of alcohol.
 A record or records of arrest will not be used as the sole basis for the denial or proof that the applicant engaged in disqualifying criminal activity.
-The PHA will also consider evidence from treatment providers or community-based organizations providing services to household members.
+The Housing Authority of Danville will also consider evidence from treatment providers or community-based organizations providing services to household members.

 3-III.C.
 OTHER PERMITTED REASONS FOR DENIAL OF ADMISSION

-Evidence of such criminal activity includes, but is not limited to any record of convictions, arrests, or evictions for suspected drug-related or violent criminal activity of household members within the past three years.
-A conviction for such activity will be given more weight than an arrest or an eviction.
+Evidence of such criminal activity includes, but is not limited to:

+Any record of convictions, arrests, or evictions for suspected drug-related or violent criminal activity of household members within the past 3 years.

+Applicants denied admission will have to wait twelve months from the date of the letter of ineligibility before the Housing Authority of Danville will process another application for admissions.

 Previous Behavior [960.203(c) and (d) and PH Occ GB, p.
 48]

+Owes rent or other amounts to any PHA in connection with Section 8, public housing, any assisted housing programs, or other public housing assistance under the 1937 Act, unless the family repays the full amount of the debt prior to being selected from the waiting list.

+When denying admission due to family debts as shown in HUD’s EIV system, the Housing Authority of Danville will provide the family with a copy of the EIV Debt Owed to PHA and Termination report.

+If the family wishes to dispute the information in the report, the family must contact the PHA that entered the information in EIV in writing, explaining why EIV information is disputed.
+The family must also provide a copy of the letter and all applicable verification to the Housing Authority of Danville to support the family’s claim.
+The Housing Authority of Danville will consider the information provided by the family prior to issuing a notice of denial.

 3-III.D.
 SCREENING

 Screening for Suitability as a Tenant [24 CFR 960.203(c)]

+Financial responsibility as established through credit reporting

 Past Performance in Meeting Financial Obligations, Especially Rent

-Utility company references covering the monthly amount of utilities, late payment, disconnection, return of a utility deposit and whether the applicant can get utilities turned on in his/her name.
+Utility company references covering the monthly amount of utilities, late payment, disconnection, return of a utility deposit and whether the applicant can get utilities turned on in their name.
 (Use of this inquiry will be reserved for applicants applying for units where there are tenant-paid utilities.)

 3-III.E.
 CRITERIA FOR DECIDING TO DENY ADMISSION